PacktPublishing/The-Art-of-Micro-Frontends-Second-Edition/Chapter05/05-pipeline/README.md

 });
 ```

-8. Add an integration point in each microfrontend, e.g.,
+8. Add an integration point in each micro frontend, e.g.,

 ```js
 "use strict";